Bozhidar Chorbadzhiyski: Loan to FCSB

+Stal Mielec

+On 20 October 2020, Chorbadzhiyski joined Polish Ekstraklasa side Stal Mielec as a free agent.

+Widzew Łódź

+On 24 June 2022, Chorbadzhiyski joined rival Widzew Łódź, signing a two-year contract.
+On 16 June 2023 he terminated his contract with the club.

+Diósgyőri

+On 16 June 2023, Chorbadzhiyski joined Hungarian club Diósgyőri.

 International career

 On 26 May 2016 Chorbadzhiyski received his first call up for Bulgaria for the Kirin Cup, replacing the injured Plamen Galabov.
-He made his debut for the team on 6 September 2016 in a match against Luxembourg for the 2018 FIFA World Cup qualification, won by Bulgaria by a score of 4:3.
+He made his debut for the team on 6 September 2016 in a match against Luxembourg for the 2018 FIFA World Cup qualification, won by Bulgaria by a score of 4–3.
 His second game for the team was again a qualification match for the 2018 World Cup against the Netherlands on 25 March 2017, won by Bulgaria with 2-0.